busranurok/busranurok/README.md

       - CocoaPods - Package Installer
       - AVFoundation - Video Player
 - KART-AL API :
-  - It is a Web API application developed for database operations of the mobile application I developed based on IOS called Kart-Al.
+  - It is a Web API application developed for database operations of the mobile application I developed based on iOS called Kart-Al.
   - CRUD operations were performed on MSSQL using C# MVC Web Api.
     - Tech Stack
       - C# - Server Side API